chiranjeevagrawal57/chiranjeevagrawal57/README.md

 <!--
 **chiranjeevagrawal57/chiranjeevagrawal57** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+I welcome you to my github profile where

+- 🔭 I’m currently working on Javascript (React.js and Next.js)
+- 🌱 I’m currently learning Next,js
+- 👯 I’m looking to collaborate on HacktoberFest 2021
+- 🤔 I’m looking for help with getting a remote job
+- 💬 Ask me about my work experience
+- 📫 How to reach me: [LinkedIn](), [GMail]()
+- ⚡ Fun fact: I like exploring new technologies and want to get connected with some great remote company.